tutorgen/hpit_services/README.md

 2. Create a reference to your python3 installation binary for virtualenv. ```export PY3_PATH=`which python3````
 3. Create a new virtual environment with: `virtualenv -p $PY3_PATH my_environment`
 3. Activate that environment with: `source my_environment/bin/activate`
-4. Install HPIT's dependencies with: `pip3 install -r requirements.txt` if on Unix, if on Windows, run: 'pip install -r requirements-win.txt'
+4. On Unix, install HPIT's dependencies with: `pip3 install -r requirements.txt`.
+On Windows, run: 'pip install -r requirements-win.txt'.
 5. If on Windows, install PyCrypto via a binary.
-6. Run the test suite by typing `python3 manager.py test`
+6. Start the MongoDB instance with `mongod`
-7. Start the MongoDB instance with `mongod`
+7. Run the test suite by typing `python3 manager.py test`

 To start the HPIT server type: `python3 manager.py start` and open your browser to http://127.0.0.1:8000.